-We compete primarily with all-flash arrays and controller based caching or tiering in hybrid arrays.
-We also compete with other host side caching software vendors.
+The below sections list how we compete with all-flash arrays; controller based caching or tiering in hybrid arrays; and other host side caching software vendors.

 How VirtuCache competes with SSD based storage arrays?